Beginning the Odyssey to Purchase Your First Home

 Most likely you are presently renting where you live.
 Assuming you are a renter, how do you get out of your lease?
-A month to month tenancy or lease allows you to pay rent only up to the end of the month so that your “wasted rent” is kept to a minimum.
-A one or more year lease usually will hold you responsible for the time you stop paying or vacate till the time the landlord is able to re-rent the apartment.
+A month-to-month tenancy or lease allows you to pay rent only up to the end of the month so that your “wasted rent” is kept to a minimum.
+A one or more-year lease usually will hold you responsible for the time you stop paying or vacate till the time the landlord is able to re-rent the apartment.
 You may also be responsible for the cost of advertising the apartment.
-In a residential lease the landlord has the duty to mitigate damages, that does not necessarily mean that they can.
-If the landlord is able to find a new tenant at a lower rent you will be responsible or the difference over the balance of the lease.
+In a residential lease, the landlord has the duty to mitigate damages, that does not necessarily mean that they can.
+If the landlord is able to find a new tenant at a lower rent, you will be responsible for the difference over the balance of the lease.

 Therefore, timing is everything.
 You will want to start looking at an interval that allows you to find and purchase a home within your time frame.
 Perhaps the best answer is to let your landlord know where you stand and work with them.
 However, get all agreements in writing.
 If you are at the end of your lease you may want to go month to month.

 Next, you will need to know how you will pay for the new home.
 Most people will need a mortgage.
 Generally, you will need to put down ten to twenty percent as a down payment or equity in the house plus pay closing costs.
-Closing costs are generally bank “junk charges” such as document preparation, flood certification, overnight mail as well as appraisal and application fees.
-The junk charges are additional fees that the bank charges to make money or keep their expenses down.
+Closing costs are generally bank charges such as document preparation, flood certification, overnight mail as well as appraisal and application fees.

 You may also be asked to escrow for real estate taxes sufficient to pay the next tax installment, which is usually due 2-4 times per year depending on the town.
 You will be asked to pay the homeowners insurance for one year in advance.